seheyah/sshd/README.md

 ## Prerequisites
  * You need to have an account with doas set correctly.
+ * You need to create a key for your user:
+   * `ssh-keygen -f ~/user-key-ed25519 -t ed25519` -> Enter a Passphrase please 😉
+   * `ssh-copy-id -i ~/.ssh/user-key-ed25519 user@host_destination:/.....`
+Once the public key has been configured on the server, the server will allow any connecting user that has the private key to log in.
+During the login process, the client proves possession of the private key by digitally signing the key exchange.

 ## Usage
 * Backup your current file like this: